franzholz/tcpdfbill_tt_products/README.rst

            style = normal
         }
      }
+     outputFolder = fileadmin/data
    }

 TCPDF Library:
 --------------

-Use the Extension Manager to set the relative library path to TCPDF, where the TYPO3 home directory is the starting point.
+Use the TYPO3 backend settings "Extension Configuration" to set the relative library path to TCPDF where the TYPO3 home directory is the starting point.

 ::